rust-lang/book/src/ch17-05-streams.md

 API, though.
 Let’s add something that requires streams, like adding a timeout which applies to every item in the stream, and a delay on the items we emit.

+In Listing 17-33, we start by adding a timeout to the stream with the `timeout` method, which comes from the `StreamExt` trait.
+Then we update the body of the `while let` loop, because the stream now returns a `Result`.
+The `Ok` variant indicates a message arrived in time; the `Err` variant indicates that the timeout elapsed before any message arrived.
+We `match` on that result and either print the message when we receive it successfully, or print a notice about the timeout.
+Finally, notice that we pin the messages after applying the timeout to them, because the timeout helper produces a future which needs to be pinned to be polled.

 <Listing number="17-33" caption="Using the `StreamExt::timeout` method to set a time limit on the items in a stream" file-name="src/main.rs">

 ```rust